lindsaygelle/slice/README.md

 ```

 ### Prepend
+Adds one element to the head of the slice.
 ```Go
 s := &slice.Slice[int]{2, 3}
 s.Prepend(1) // s will be [1, 2, 3]
 ```

 ### PrependFunc
+Prepends elements to the head of the slice based on a provided predicate function.
 ```Go
 s := &slice.Slice[int]{1, 2, 3}
 result := s.PrependFunc(func(i int, value int) bool {